Gh0StCK/SimpleTabs-Update/README.md

 > ⚠️ **Important note**: This is an unofficial update of the Simple Tabs addon to support current Blender versions.
 This version is not associated with the original developers and is maintained by the community.

+I took the liberty of updating the addon.
+After all, modern technologies allow doing this quite quickly and painlessly.
+So:
 Blender addon for organizing the sidebar in Blender.

 ## Features